codahale/sneaker/README.md

 # WARNING

-**This project has not been reviewed by our Security Team, nor has anyone committed to supporting it.
+**This project has not been reviewed by security professionals.
 Both its internals, data formats, and interfaces may chance at any time in the future without warning.**

 # Sneaker